vubiostat/accre_tutorial/README.md

          mc.cores=8,
 ```

 This says we will rerun 12 and 13 locally.
 But this is for doing multiple batches.
-A more direct debug session would be as follows:
+A better direct debug session would be as follows:

 ```
 vunetid:~/Projects/accre_tutorial$ R